Chinese to Irish, LGBTQ to literature, food to booze and arts galore…

 NOT QUITE LIGHT FESTIVAL | Citywide | 26th - 29th March

 Founded by acclaimed local photographer Simon Buckley in 2016, this quirky arts fest has become an annual staple.
 Inspired by Buckley’s year-round Not Quite Light project, in which he takes ethereal photos of the city before sunrise - often focusing on themes of heritage and restoration - NQL Festival includes art, music, guided tours, architecture and debate.
-This year’s theme is ‘connections.’
+This year’s theme is ‘connections,’ promising everything from blindfolded dinners to discos in Tesco.
+All proceeds will go to disability charity Henshaws.

 WORDS WEEKEND | The Lowry | 27th - 29th March